 Equity is a company's book value.
-Besides, equity is the amount of money that is credited to the company's owners that should be returned to the owners in case all assets are liquidated.
+Besides, equity is the amount of money that is credited to the company's owners and should be returned to the owners in case all assets are liquidated.
 On the other hand, Equity, as a financing resource, is the debt that is credited to the company's owners as a loan.
-Accordingly, there are two types of equity financing resources: internal and external equities.
-Internal equity is considered when a company decides, for example, to finance its assets from either retained earnings, or depreciation while the external equity financing resource is considered when a company decides to issue new equity shares.
+Accordingly, there are two types of equity financing resources: internal and external equity.
+Internal equity is considered when a company decides, for example, to finance its assets from either retained earnings or depreciation, while the external equity financing resource is considered when a company decides to issue new equity shares.
 On the other hand, Debt is the amount of money that is credited to a second party other than the company's owners.
-Generally, there are two types of debts: short-term debt and longterm debt.
-Generally, short-term debt is utilized to finance daily operation expenses while long-term debt is utilized to finance growth opportunities.
-Through previous definitions of financing resources, equity and debt, companies need to make a financing decision that leads to maximum owners' wealth.
-A good capital structure decision is needed when a company decides to finance its assets in order to increase its wealth through investment and growth opportunities (Chung et al., 2013), to finance the pay to dividends, to finance its working capital, or to finance the compensation of cash flow due to deficit (Frank and Goval, 2003) or due to poor business performance (Chung et al., 2013) or due to volatility.
+Generally, there are two types of debts: short-term debt and long-term debt.
+Generally, short-term debt is utilized to finance daily operational expenses, while long-term debt is utilized to finance growth opportunities.
+Through previous definitions of financing resources, equity and debt, companies need to make a financing decision that leads to owners' maximum wealth.
+A good capital structure decision is needed when a company decides to finance its assets in order to increase its wealth through investment and growth opportunities (Chung et al., 2013), to finance the pay to dividends, to finance its working capital, or to finance the compensation of cash flow due to deficit (Frank and Goyal, 2003) or due to poor business performance (Chung et al., 2013) or due to volatility.
 The good capital structure decision results from analyzing financial ratios known as capital structure determinants in order to produce the optimum proportions of these determinants which produce and maintain the optimum debt ratio (Youssef and El-ghonamie, 2015; Nasimi, 2016) that maximize the owners' wealth.

-In line with this context, this research explores some determinants of the capital structure that have been included in several previous journals and confirm the results with two well-known theories: agency theory and market timing theory.
+In line with this context, this research explores some determinants of the capital structure that have been included in several previous journals and confirms the results with two well-known theories: agency theory and market timing theory.
 In other words, this research aims to provide evidence of how both agency theory and market timing theory explain the companies' financing decisions by interpreting the effect of their capital structure decisions.
 In addition, aims that its findings may have important implications for companies in terms of simplifying the applications of these theories.
-The research aims to find if there is any correlation or interaction in the decisionmaking process between agency theory and market timing theory in terms of financing decisions.
-Therefore, the main questions of the research are; when a company seeks cash, is the financing decision affected more by agency cost or by market condition?
-And if the market condition tends to be suitable for issuing new debt, does the agency cost decide whether the company goes for internal equity for financing or might go for external equity and issue new shares?
+The research aims to find if there is any correlation or interaction in the decision-making process between agency theory and market timing theory in terms of financing decisions.
+Therefore, the main questions of the research are; when a company seeks cash, is the financing decision affected more by agency costs or by market conditions?
+And if the market conditions tend to be suitable for issuing new debt, does the theory of agency cost help in deciding whether the company goes for internal equity for financing, or might go for external equity and issue new shares?